Auffter/AstroBlogPage/README.md

 # Blog page
-Blog page written in Astro, allows owner to publish their own posts and visitors to search though all existing posts and filter them based on cathegory
+Blog page written in Astro, allows owner to publish their own posts and visitors to search though all existing posts and filter them based on category